dnmvisser/ansible_atlassian_confluence/README.md

 ==============================

 An Ansible role for fully automated deployment of Atlassian Confluence with federated authentication, based on a zipped backup file.
-This role was created because Atlassian does not offer a good way to deploy Confluence; their upgrade and installation paths contain many tedious manual steps: https://jira.atlassian.com/browse/CONF-45381.
+This role was created because Atlassian does not offer a good way to deploy Confluence; their upgrade and installation paths contain many tedious browser clicking steps: https://jira.atlassian.com/browse/CONF-45381.

-Since there is no way of preseeding configuration files, or use an API to do this post-install, this role uses HTTP requests to fill in the web forms needed to set things up.
+This roles automates that using a sequence of HTTP requests to localhost.

 Requirements